valentinbiz/news-api/README.md

 ## Background

 The purpose of this API is to provide the user with access to a news platform (a bigger and better Reddit).
+Some of the FUNctionality includes:

+- accessing news articles (in bulk or based specific criterias; sorting also available)
+- accessing comments
+- updating the comment count for articles
+- adding and deleting comments

-Some of the FUNctionality includes accessing different news article (in bulk or based on specific topics), comments on articles and user data.
-This is a work in progress and this README will be updated accordingly as the API is being developed...
+This is currently a work in progress and more functionality will be added in the near future.

----
+## Check the live version of the API here: https://news-api-hosting.onrender.com/api

 ### Initial setup

+Minimum requirements:

+`Node 19.0`
+`Postgresql 14.0`

 Here are the steps to follow in order to get this working on your machine: